The many types of Knitting Needles can seem overwhelming at first.

 Interchangeable Knitting Needle Sets

 Interchangeable needle sets have short needle tips.
 Like the ends of circular needles, they come in a range of sizes, and different lengths of cords.
-The cords and needle tips combine to create circular sets of different lengths and sizes.
+The cords and needle tips combine to create circular sets of various lengths and sizes.

 Some styles of interchangeable can create different lengths of straight needle sets.
-Interchangeable Knitting needles are generally assembled by screwing the pieces together.
+Interchangeable Knitting needles are assembled by screwing the pieces together.
 Some snap in place and some use a small key to attach the points to the cords.

 Interchangeable knitting needles can seem expensive.
 They are generally cheaper than buying each needle size and length separately.
 Interchangeable sets also come with a case.
 Making storing the different pieces efficient and straightforward.
 Consider your needs and size of your purse to choose the best interchangeable knitting needles.